 - Invest in a good router with VPN capabilities if you have many devices or want consistent protection across your home network.

-Unclickable resources and URLs text only Does Proton VPN Have Dedicated IP Addresses Everything You Need To Know
+Unclickable resources and URLs text only

 - Proton VPN official site – protonvpn.com